 Nuancing your messaging

 Once you have identified which stage of the buying funnel buyers are, it is significantly easier to focus on creating relevant messaging that is designed and targeted for specific buyers.

 Now it’s clear who you’re targeting and where they are in their buyer journey, you need to focus on how your product or service solves their particular problem.
 Don’t list the features of your product, focus on the benefits to your prospect.
 How does your offering solve their problem?
 Get this right and you’ve got yourself a lead.

 When you say it

 Don’t push people straight to a demo of your product, or to the product itself, if the buyer is just starting out their research.
 These people aren’t ready to buy.
 Instead, focus messaging for these people on research you’ve carried out, or what industry experts and research houses have said on the subject.

 Once these people have downloaded your whitepaper or read your research, you can move them down the funnel and start targeting them with nurture messaging.

 Each step they take along the path to purchasing, you adapt your messaging until they reach the end of their journey and are ready to buy.

-There is clear value in identifying intent (up to 400% in campaign performance), so there is incentive to work through the process and to
+There is clear value in identifying intent (up to 400% in campaign performance), so there is incentive to work through the process and to get it right.

 Contact us to find out more about how to identify intent and target your messaging for a more successful campaign.